openhab/openhab-addons/bundles/org.openhab.binding.homematic/README.md

 ### RELOAD_RSSI

-A virtual datapoint (Switch) to reload all rssi values for all devices, available in channel 0 in GATEWAY-EXTRAS
+A virtual datapoint (Switch) to reload all RSSI values for all devices, available in channel 0 in GATEWAY-EXTRAS

 ### RSSI